 Having had some readers request more AIP recipes, I figured it would make a ton of sense to take my favorite nightshade-full meal and make it nightshade-free.

-What we have here is a curry recipe that contains no tomatoes, bell pepper, chilis, or cumin.
+What we have here is a curry recipe that contains no tomatoes, bell pepper, chilis, or cumin, all of which are common in Thai food and Indian food.
+Instead, we replace nightshade spices with anti-inflammatory ingredients.

-A typical curry includes a variety of fresh or dried chilis, cumin, and sometimes bell pepper.
+A typical Thai curry or Indian curry includes a variety of fresh or dried chilis, cumin, and sometimes bell pepper.

 Trust me, it is shocking how authentically curry-like this recipe tastes!